Find Affordable College Courses

 Read full report on Computer Engineering at Johns Hopkins University

 The in-demand bachelor’s degree programs at United States Naval Academy helped the school earn the #4 place on this year’s ranking of the most popular computer engineering schools in Maryland.
-Located in the suburb of Annapolis, Annapolis is a public school with a small student population.
+Located in the large suburb of Annapolis, Annapolis is a public college with a small student population.

 Women make up 22% of the CE majors at the school.